 Improve the effectiveness and efficiency of planning, management and maintenance of waterways including the provision of Aids-to-Navigation.

-Additional information on the use of AIS by Authorities is provided in the latest edition of the following IALA documents:
+Additional information on the use of AIS by Authorities is provided in the latest edition of the IALA VTS Manual, IALA Recommendation V-128 on Operational And Technical Performance Requirements For VTS (Annex 3 – AIS), and, the IALA AIS Recommendations and Guidelines listed in Annex F.

-VTS Manual;

-Recommendation V-128 on Operational And Technical Performance Requirements For VTS (Annex 3 – AIS);

-Recommendation A-126 on the use of AIS in marine aids to navigation services;

-Recommendation O-143 on virtual aids to navigation;

-Guideline 1062 on the establishment of AIS as an aid to navigation;

-Guideline 1081 on virtual aids to navigation.

 Future Developments